 Check out Melaka from above at Menara Taming Sari

-Even if heights aren’t your thing, don’t miss out on staring down Melaka from above at the Menara Taming Sari.
+Even if heights aren’t your thing, one of the must-do activities in Melaka is to stare down the city from above at the Menara Taming Sari.
 This rotating gyro tower, one of the most popular tourist attractions in Melaka, zips you up over 100 metres for spectacular 360-degree vistas over the city.

 Thanks to its central location near the historical centre, you’ll peer down at all the top things to see in Melaka—from the Stadthuys to St. Paul’s Church to A’Famosa—on the seven-minute sky-scraping ride (RM20).